seeajay1/seeajay1.github.io/index.md

 representation and reasoning.
 So 'knowledge' is an illusive and only a formal representation may develop confidence in knowledge sharing, knowledge sharing is not possible.
-Knowledge sharing is essentially a process of interaction between individuals, groups, or
+Knowledge sharing is essentially a process of interaction between individuals, groups, or or organizations to transfer or share of knowledge that have been owned by one party with the other party.
+According to Nonaka et al. (2006) , the most important for the effective knowledge sharing process is the characteristics of knowledge, knowledge sharing, and knowledge sharing process, and human resources.
+Nonaka et al. (2006) divide into four knowledge management perspectives namely explicit knowledge and tacit knowledge; dynamic knowledge and static knowledge;
+individual knowledge and organizational knowledge; and individual knowledge sharing and organizational knowledge sharing.
+According to Flechter et al. (2007) , knowledge sharing is not an easy task, because the barriers to knowledge sharing as a lack of trust, no values, fears, indifference and resistance.
 ```

 [Probabilistic_Logics.pdf](https://github.com/seeajay1/seeajay1.github.io/files/8259880/Probabilistic_Logics.pdf)